 HBO NOW most closely mirrors Netflix in that both streaming services heavily emphasize delivering high-quality original content.
 HBO NOW features several categories of content, including documentaries, sports, comedy and drama.
 Plus, HBO NOW offers an expansive back catalog of beloved premium shows from their past.

 HBO NOW’s original content consistently scores well among audiences and critics alike.
 While audiences like those on IMDb and Rotten Tomatoes can be fickle, HBO NOW has received high marks for content from both.
-Average IMDb user ratings netted out to a respectable 7.3, tying with Amazon Prime Video, and coming in second only to Disney+, which had a score of 7.5, albeit on only 12 titles.
+Average IMDb user ratings netted out to a respectable 7.3, more than any service but STARZ, which received a 7.5 from audiences for its 40 original shows.

-Unsurprisingly, HBO NOW was a favorite among Rotten Tomatoes critics, dominating the competition with a score of 85% — a full seven points higher than its next-closest competitor, Hulu.
+Unsurprisingly, HBO NOW was also a favorite among Rotten Tomatoes critics, dominating the competition with a score of 85% — a full two percentage points higher than its next-closest competitor, Disney+.

 |HBO NOW||Hulu||Netflix||Prime Video|